lope1999/printf/README.md

 printf

-A simple printf function built by Victor Chidi and Titilayo Akinde for Alx software Engineering School.
+A simple printf function built by SULIAT ALAGA and Peace Odulaja for Alx software Engineering School.

 Welcome